Harmonic fields and the mechanical response of a cellular monolayer to ablation: Model and methods

 for any $\mathsfbf{v}\in\Gamma(T\mathcal{M}_{\mathcal{E}})$, $\mathsfbf{V}\in\Gamma(T\mathcal{M}_{\mathcal{L}})$, $\phi\in \Omega_1^0(\hat{\mathcal{N}})$, $\Phi\in \Omega_1^0(\mathcal{N^\rhd})$, $\mathsf{u}\in\mathcal{C}\times\mathcal{P}$ and $\mathsf{U}\in\hat{\mathcal{V}}\times\mathcal{P}$.
 By employing $\hat{\mathsf{A}}$ and $\hat{\mathsf{B}}$, as defined in (\ref{eq:abred}), over networks $\hat{\mathcal{N}}$ (lacking peripheral vertices) and $\hat{\mathcal{N}}^\rhd$ (lacking peripheral links), we impose effective Dirichlet boundary conditions on $\phi$, $\mathsf{U}$ and effective Neumann conditions on $\mathsf{u}$ and $\Phi$, avoiding the requirement to evaluate $-\mathrm{div}\,\mathsfbf{v}$ and $\mathrm{curl}\,\mathsfbf{V}$ at peripheral vertices, and avoiding boundary contributions in (\ref{eq:adj}).
 Thus for $\mathsfbf{b}\in\Gamma(T\mathcal{M}_{\mathcal{E}})$, we evaluate $-\mathrm{div}\,\mathsfbf{b}$ (adjoint to grad) as $\star\,\mathrm{d}\star\mathsfbf{b}^\flat$; its two scalar components (in $\Omega_1^0(\hat{\mathcal{N}})$) are interpretable as a divergence ($-\mathrm{codiv}^v\,\mathsfbf{b}$) and a circulation around cells ($-\mathrm{div}^v\,\mathsfbf{b}$); see (\ref{eq:div}a).
 Likewise rot, adjoint to curl, maps an element $\mathsf{f}=\{\mathsf{f}^\parallel,\mathsf{f}^\perp\}^\top\in \mathcal{C}\times\mathcal{P}$ to vectors in $\Gamma(T\mathcal{M}_{\mathcal{E}})$ in the form $(\star\,\mathrm{d}\,\mathsf{f}^\flat)^\sharp$, yielding a sum of vectors parallel to edges ($\mathrm{rot}^c\,\mathsf{f}^\perp$) and orthogonal to edges ($\mathrm{corot}^c\,\mathsf{f}^\parallel)$; see (\ref{eq:rot}a).
 Equivalent operators are derived also for the dual network in Appendix~\ref{app:derived}.

 We define operators in general terms in Appendix~\ref{app:evalop}, summarising them in Table~\ref{tab:diffOpDef}.
-This construction confirms that the operators introduced in \cite{jensen2022} can be expressed within the DEC framework (some notational changes are summarised in Table~\ref{tab:diffOpDef}) and that the 16 core operators (Fig.~\ref{fig:paraperp}) sit in four classes: four gradients of the form $(\mathrm{d}\phi)^\sharp$; four curls of the form $(\star\mathrm{d}\mathbf{b}^\flat)^\sharp$; four rots of the form $(\star\mathrm{d}\mathsf{f}^\flat)^\sharp$; and four divergences of the form $\star\,\mathrm{d}\,\star\mathbf{b}^\flat$.
+This construction confirms that the operators introduced in \cite{jensen2022} can be expressed within a DEC-like framework (some notational changes are summarised in Table~\ref{tab:diffOpDef}) and that the 16 core operators (Fig.~\ref{fig:Figure3extderivsW}) sit in four classes: four gradients of the form $(\mathrm{d}\phi)^\sharp$; four curls of the form $(\star\mathrm{d}\mathbf{b}^\flat)^\sharp$; four rots of the form $(\star\mathrm{d}\mathsf{f}^\flat)^\sharp$; and four divergences of the form $\star\,\mathrm{d}\,\star\mathbf{b}^\flat$.